 Your LinkedIn profile needs to show up in search engine results in order to reach recruiters and hiring managers.
 Identifying the right keywords to use in your LinkedIn profile summary can seem daunting at first, but there are resources available to help you find them:

 - Go up the organizational chart.
 If there is a more senior, well-respected professional in your field, look at that person's LinkedIn profile.
 Copy and paste his or her summary into a word cloud site such as Wordle.net and see what keywords are most prominent.
 Do the same with the summary you are currently using and compare the results.
 Repeat this process with others, and patterns should emerge.
 You also can examine the profile pages of peers.

-This may be a surprising resource, but job postings are also content that is job-oriented and keyword-based, and hence is also a great resource for the savvy job seeker.
+Job postings are also keyword-based content, making them a great resource for the savvy job seeker.
 Once you identify what your next job title should be, look at job postings for the job title and its variations.
 From there, review the terms that appear often, as above.

 It goes without saying that one should avoid keywords that cannot be applied truthfully.
 In addition, a great profile not only has the right keywords but is also appealing to a human reader.
 Take the time to pull the keywords and the narrative together, so your profile is engaging and easy to read.

 How to Optimize the Appearance of Your Summary